jonbrouse/terraform-style-guide/README.md

 ...
 ```

 If there are multiple resources of the same TYPE defined, add a minimalistic identifier to differentiate between the two resources.
+A blank line should sperate resource definitions contained in the same file.

 ```
 // Create Data S3 Bucket